seanfdnn/CaptainSonarRadioOp/README.md

 A little hacked-together tool to help the Radio Operator in the Captain Sonar boardgame.
 Whether this is cheating or not - we'll leave that up to your morals and house rules.

 # Disclaimer
-The creators of this software are in way associated with the publishers of the (awesome) board game.
+The creators of this software are in no way associated with the publishers of the (awesome) board game.
 Although we do encourage people to buy the game.
 https://www.asmodee.us/en/games/captain-sonar/

 ![screenshot](sonarscreenshot.png "Screenshot")